 # of Staff: 71

-TCOMM 911 is now actively recruiting for 911 Dispatchers, with a target start date of September 14, 2021.
+TCOMM 911 will be recruiting for our next 911 Dispatcher Academy now through January 7, 2022, with a target start date of March 14, 2022.
+We will also continue to recruit to for the next 911 Dispatcher Academy with a target start date of July 11, 2022.
 Candidates will only be notified if/when they are going to advance in the hiring process.
 For more information please visit www.tcomm911.org.

 Full medical, dental, and vision benefits, life insurance and long-term disability; Public Employees Retirement System (PERS); paid vacation and sick leave, holiday pay.

 Thurston 911 Communications (TCOMM) - 911 Dispatcher Requirements

 The typing test is a critical component of your written test score and you are required to complete the online typing test before the day of your exam.
 You will be allowed four (4) attempts at the typing test every seven (7) days and are responsible for selecting the score that you want PST to forward to the agencies you have applied with.

 |US Citizen/Lawful Permanent Resident||US Citizen or Lawful Permanent Resident|

 |Felony Conviction(s) as an Adult||May be a disqualifier.|

 |Felony Conviction(s) as a Juvenile||Will be carefully reviewed on a case by case basis|

 |Ability to Read & Write the English Language||Yes|